nicholaswmin/fsm/README.md

 The 2nd argument can take any existing `Object` & transform it into an FSM.

-This feature allows attaching behavior to classes which are already subclassing something else. [^2]
+This allows classes which are already subclassing something else to also behave like FSMs. [^2]

 > example: A class behaving as both an `EventEmitter` & an `FSM`: